SocialMachineLab/ArtworkOntology/DATA.md

     - For numeric fields, use df.describe() to view statistics such as minimum, maximum, mean, and quantiles to determine if there are outliers outside the normal range

-4. Standardize names and values to ensure data consistency
+4. Standardise names and values to ensure data consistency

     - Check attribute names and convert them to lowercase, remove spaces, and ensure consistent naming style

-    - Standardize values in categorical fields, such as converting to lowercase and removing leading/trailing whitespace
+    - Standardise values in categorical fields, such as converting to lowercase and removing leading/trailing whitespace

     - Map different representations of the same meaning, such as mapping both 'creation date' and 'production date' to 'creation date'